-BLM’s best method of application is via the water supply using the stainless steel Beachport Liquid Minerals Dispenser in the water trough.
-It simply screws into the top of a 5, 10 or 20 ltr drum.
+Beachport Liquid Minerals best method of application is via the water supply using the stainless steel BLM Dispenser in the water trough.
+The dispenser simply screws into the top of a 5, 10 or 20 ltr drum.
 (BLM Empty Dispenser Drums available if you need spare drums).

-Drum must NOT be completely filled (i.e. 20 ltrs in a 20 ltr drum).
-There has to be air pressure in the drum for the dispenser to work correctly over its 3 day dispensing period.
+Drum must NOT be completely filled (i.e. 20 litres in a 20 ltr drum).
+There has to be air pressure in the drum for the dispenser to work correctly over its 3-day dispensing period.

 Why: When you look at the dispenser it has an inlet and an outlet that are constantly under water in the trough so the air in the drum is trapped.
-For every ml of Beachport that escapes through the outlet over the 3 days a ml of water is sucked back in through the inlet keeping the air pressure constant.
-So if you put 15 ltrs of Beachport in a 20 ltr drum 3 days later Beachport will be replaced by 15 ltrs of water due to the water pressure in the drum.
+For every ml of Beachport liquid supplement that escapes through the outlet over the 3 days a ml of water is sucked back in through the inlet keeping the air pressure constant.
+So if you put 15 litres of Beachport in a 20 ltr drum 3 days later Beachport will be replaced by 15 litres of water due to the water pressure in the drum.

-Note: Ensure at least half the drum contains product or a combination of BLM & water, to ensure flow rates are not affected.
+Note: Ensure at least half the drum contains product or a combination of Beachport Liquid Minerals supplement product & water, to ensure flow rates are not affected.

-IMPORTANT: Under no circumstances can BLM products be mixed with other products in the water supply at the same time.
+IMPORTANT: Under no circumstances can Beachport Liquid Minerals products be mixed with other products in the water supply at the same time.
 This includes UREA.

 - Calculate the amount of product needed based on the number of stock being supplied by the tank.

-- BLM should not be put in a tank with excessive sediment present.
+- Beachport Liquid Minerals product should not be put in a tank with excessive sediment present.

 Note: If multiple tanks in line ensure closest tank to stock is dosed.